 MATLAB and Simulink facilitate the design space exploration and top-down design of semiconductor devices, letting engineers collaborate to describe, analyze, simulate, and verify their multidomain systems using a combination of modeling approaches and levels of abstraction.
 Domain examples are analog, digital, RF, software, and thermal; and abstraction can vary from transistor level up to algorithm level.

-After the modeling phase, system models, verification environments, and test cases defined in MATLAB and Simulink can be reused in EDA tools, connecting system design and implementation.
-These capabilities allow engineers to significantly shorten the design iterations, reduce the risk of delays in the project schedule, and enable the continuous integration of specification and design changes.
+System models, verification environments, and test cases defined in MATLAB and Simulink can be reused in EDA tools in several ways, including co-simulation, export of models, test benches, and test vectors, and through C and HDL code generation.
+These pathways integrate system design, verification, and implementation workflows and enable engineers to significantly shorten the design iterations, reduce the risk of delays in the project schedule, and enable the continuous integration of specification and design changes.

 "Using MathWorks tools, we identified the best algorithm choice.
 Because the model ran much faster than our circuit simulator, we caught implementation errors much quicker and shortened our time to market."Cory Voisine, Allegro MicroSystems